srlasher/pdstools/Home.md

 Refer to the `Example_ADM_Analysis.ipynb` file for a thorough example on how to use these two classes.

-## To analyze IH data

-Use `IHanalysis.py` to get insight into Interaction History (IH) data.
-This python file contains various methods each one providing certain visibility into the data.
-Simply import the IH data as a pandas dataframe into the jupyter file, then use various methods.
-An example is provided: `Example_IH_Analysis.ipynb`

 ## Reference and documentation
 A reference to the functions available in the Python package is also available here: [Function Reference](https://pegasystems.github.io/cdh-datascientist-tools/Python/autoapi/index.html).